adityapolisetty/adityapolisetty.github.io/_pages/about.md

 Working Papers
 ------
-- **On the Role of Beliefs in Nominal Anchors in Housing** (with Cristian Badarinza, Dimitris Georgarakos, Geoff Kenny, Tarun Ramadorai)
+- **On the Role of Beliefs in Nominal Anchors in Housing** (with Cristian Badarinza, Dimitris Georgarakos, Geoff Kenny and Tarun Ramadorai)

 - **On Agency Incentives in Housing**
-- **On Portfolio theory for Venture Capital Investing**
+- **On Portfolio Choice in Venture Capital Investing** (with Ramana Nanda and Savitar Sundaresan)

 Education